 - Falling objects: Workers at great heights may drop a tool, or a piece of equipment may deconstruct, falling on another employee, causing brain or spine trauma.
 A professional investigation of the incident may reveal that there were missing preventative measures against an incident such as this: the tools in workers at great highest should have been secured, the equipment was out of date, or a netting should have been installed to catch wayward items.

 - Malfunctioning equipment: Oilfield owners often procrastinate renovation of equipment, and the imminent wear and tear may expose workers to harmful, combustible, or flammable materials.
 These are often traced back to the ownership or board levels.

 The Occupational Safety and Health Administration (OSHA) is the nation’s leading regulatory association designed to monitor and enforce the maintenance of safe working environments.
 OSHA has a specific set of standards tailored for each industry, and when your Louisiana oilfield fails to meet those standards, and you are injured as a result, you may be entitled to compensation from the party or parties responsible.

 Get a Free Consultation with an Louisiana Oilfield Lawyer

 Arnold & Itkin knows the struggle injured oilfield workers face.
-Getting help from workers’ compensation and insurers is practically a second job, and being unable to work allows bills to pile up—especially medical bills.
 The pressure to provide and the physical pressure of your injuries puts workers in an impossible situation.
 Our Louisiana oilfield accident attorneys know the methods utilized by oil companies which try to avoid paying for the disasters they have created.
 In fact, we have used our experience to win billions of dollars in victories over companies which have neglected to protect the wellbeing of the people who have made them successful.
 When the crew of the Deepwater Horizon needed our attorneys, we won them the recovery they deserved.

 If you have been involved in a Louisiana oilfield accident or have any questions, call us at (888) 493-1629.
 If we take your case, you pay no upfront costs and pay nothing unless we win.